linrm2010/CADEG/README.md

 # CADEG
-A R package for analysis of gene expression data sets.
+An R package for analysis of gene expression data sets.

 version 1.1